JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 - Fixed recipe descriptions for Razor Nail implants and other typos
 - Increased AP regeneration while using implant-powered vision modes from 0% to 50%
 - Added surgery dialogue option to Arcade Gannon (if he is recruited as a follower)
+- Fixed issue where the effects of already installed vanilla implants would not be removed when they are switched out by Cyberware

 [Rebalance]
 - Added option to change level cap